avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 }
 ```

-Okay, so part of our function is functional, but we still have to pair the
+Part of our function is functional, but we still have to pair the
 dogs in the first place.
 If we wanted to pair cats later on, we would have
 to write another pairing function.
 I'm too lazy to do that!